Jack Hyles: The move to Hammond, Indiana

 In 1959, Hyles moved to the church-provided parsonage at 8232 Greenwood Avenue, Munster, Indiana, and became the pastor of First Baptist Church of Hammond.
 When he arrived, the church had a membership of about seven hundred, many from affluent backgrounds.
-About a third of the members left the church after hearing Hyles' preaching style, which was very different from that to which they had been accustomed.
-Hyles then led the church to its status as an independent Baptist church—freeing it from its ties with the American Baptists.
+About a third of the members left the church after hearing Hyles's preaching style, which was very different from that to which they had been accustomed.
+Hyles then led the church to its status as an independent fundamental Baptist church—freeing it from its ties with the American Baptists.
 Hyles started his bus ministry and soon shepherded the church from a congregation of several hundred to more than 20,000.
 In the early 1990s a national survey ranked First Baptist as the largest church in the nation, by average weekly attendance figures.

 Beginning in 1969, and continuing for several years, First Baptist received recognition for the size of its Sunday School.
 In 1969, Elmer Towns wrote a book called The Ten Largest Sunday Schools and What Makes Them Grow which analyzed First Baptist's Sunday School.
 Towns presented a plaque to Hyles in 1971, naming First Baptist Church of Hammond the nation's largest Sunday school.
 In 1972, and for several years following, Christian Life Magazine proclaimed First Baptist Church of Hammond to have "the world's largest Sunday School".

 In 1972, Jack Hyles and Russell Anderson founded Hyles–Anderson College, an unaccredited Bible college, to specialize in training Baptist ministers and Christian school teachers.
 Hyles–Anderson College never sought accreditation because Hyles insisted school accreditation would undermine his ability to control how the college ought to run.